-EM is the preferred choice of statisticians for solving missing data problems.
-However, we have observed that choosing the maximum likelihood assignment has a large advantage over using the expectation.
+For missing data problems, EM is usually the preferred choice.
+However, we have observed that choosing the maximum likelihood assignment has a large advantage over computing an expectation.
 As can be seen in table 1 and table 2, the maximal assignment procedure (MM) outperforms EM in both tasks.
-For face labeling MM labels 77% of the faces correctly while EM only labels 72% correctly.
+For face labeling, MM labels 77% of the faces correctly while EM only labels 72% correctly.
 For text labeling, MM labels 84% of the names correctly while EM labels 76% correctly.
+For our task, using a hard clustering procedure (MM) has a clear advantage over the soft assignment of EM.